MathsJam/mathsjam-site/gathering/uk/archive/2021/index.md

 #### Daniel Santos  - The Sun Numerical System

-This talk is going to introduce you to some concepts of numerical systems and Daniel is going to talk how some of the features of the Decimal system give confusion and misunderstandings and complexity in Daniel's point of view.
-A new numerical system without this problems is going to be explained and introduced by the name of Sun Numerical System (or Neonal).
+This talk is going to introduce you to some concepts of numerical systems and Daniel is going to talk about how some of the features of the Decimal system give confusion and misunderstandings and complexity in Daniel's point of view.
+A new numerical system without these problems is going to be explained and introduced by the name of Sun Numerical System (or Neonal).

 - [Daniel's slides (PDF)]({{site.url}}/assets/talks/2021/DanielSantos-TheSunNumericalSystem.pdf)